augsmachado/port-sniffer-cli/README.md

 -> `cargo run -- -h` or `cargo run -- -help`to show help message
 -> `cargo run -- -j <number_threads> <ipAddr>`to select how many threads you want
 -> `cargo run -- <ipAddr>`

+**OBS: Use number_threads between 1 and 65535.
+We recommends that you use 3000 threads.